-It’s not too late to register your comment on the latest plans to expand Bristol Airport using the North Somerset Council planning website [use this link] If it no longer accepts comment, objections by email or snailmail will be accepted until a few days before the Council meeting to consider of the planning application.
+It’s not too late to register your comment on the latest plans to expand Bristol Airport using the North Somerset Council.
+If it no longer accepts comment, objections by email or snailmail will be accepted until a few days before the Council meeting to consider of the planning application.
 The date has not yet being decided so please act now while this window exists.
 Let’s try to make 10,000 objections… or more.

 Airport expansion will generate enormous profits for the Canadian owners, the Ontario teachers Pension Plan, at the expense of the health, well being and natural environment of North Somerset.
 Explain your concerns about airport expansion based on your experience of air quality and effects on health of emissions from planes; traffic congestion and pollution on the A38; daytime noise and especially night flights; use of the Green Belt for Airport car parking; illegal car parking; loss of quality of life and community character… and anything else from personal experience.